-If you’re looking for the best deck stain, it can seem like a bewildering minefield to navigate.
+If you’re looking for the best deck stain in 2019, it can seem like an overwhelming decision to make.

-You shouldn’t underestimate the importance of getting this decision right since the choice you make will influence both the appearance of your decking and also the durability of the wood.
+Choosing the right deck stain is a very important decision because the choice you make will influence both the appearance of your deck and durability of the wood.

-Before you start looking through our deck stain reviews 2019, though, it pays to think closely about a few critical factors to streamline your buying decision.
+Before jumping into the best deck stain reviews 2019, consider a few critical factors to streamline your buying decision.

-First of all, you should choose between an oil-based or water-based stain.
+First of all, do you prefer an oil-based or water-based stain?
 20 years ago, oil based stains were the best choice.
-With the VOC laws changing in the last 10-15 years, all oil-based stain manufacturers have had to change their formulas.
-Additionally, water-based stain technology has drastically improved so that now, many water-based stains outlast their oil based counterparts.
+But oil based stains contain higher amounts of volatile organic compounds (VOC’s) which can be harmful to the environment.
+With the VOC laws changing in the last 10-15 years, all oil-based stain manufacturers have had to change their formulas and some are not as effective as before.
+Additionally, water-based stain technology has drastically improved to the point where many water-based stains outlast their oil based counterparts.

-If you need more help with that, check out our handy breakdown right here.
+If you have more questions on this, check out our handy breakdown right here.

-With that decision made, laser in on the specific type of stain.
+With that decision made, next think about what transparency you want in your stain.
 You’ve got 4 choices when shopping for top-rated deck stains:

-- Clear Stain: A clear stain leaves the natural grain of the wood exposed so makes a common choice.
-While this type of stain has little oil or pigment, your wood will still be protected against the elements and preserved to some extent
+- Clear Stain: A clear stain or sealer leaves the natural grain of the wood exposed.
+While this type of stain doesn’t contain any pigments, your wood will still be protected against the elements and preserved to some extent.

 - Semi-Transparent Stain: You’ll get a little color imparted with semi-transparent stain while still leaving the grain visible.
-Penetration is excellent, and you shouldn’t need to reapply the stain for 2 years.
-Oil-based versions of this stain tend to perform better
+Penetration is excellent, and you shouldn’t need to reapply the stain for 2-3 years.
+Water-based versions of this stain tend to perform better than oil-based.

-- Semi-Solid Stain: Containing a high level of pigment, you can still see some of the grain.
-The key selling point of this type of stain is the outstanding UV protection it provides
+- Semi-Solid Stain: Containing a higher level of pigment, you can still see some of the grain.
+The key selling point of this type of stain is the outstanding UV protection it provides.

-- Solid Stain: Solid stains, commonly known as opaque stains, last for 3 years or more before you need to reapply.
+- Solid Stain: Solid stains, also known as opaque stains, last for 3 years or more before you need to reapply.
 This type of stain sits on top of the wood rather than penetrating.
 It works well to mask any flaws or inconsistencies in the decking.
-The flipside of this type of stain is that it’s prone to peeling
+The flipside of this type of stain is that it can be prone to peeling on horizontal surfaces.

 Deck stain comes in an array of colors.